 To make all of this a little easier, here is a wonderful guide published by Trailer Life that lists tow vehicle by the manufacturer and gives you the entire breakdown of their towing capabilities.
 Just pick the year your vehicle was created, then look up its make and model.

-As you can see, it’s not too difficult to determine which vehicles best tow the travel trailer you’ve been dreaming about.
+It’s not too difficult to determine which vehicles best tow the travel trailer you’ve been dreaming about.
 Just take the time to look at the appropriate figures before you invest in a trailer.
-Hopefully, you’ll avoid buyer’s remorse by getting the RV that fits your existing automobile or truck!
-You can even test a trailer out before you buy – rent one at Outdoorsy and take it for a trial run!
+Hopefully, you’ll avoid buyer or renter’s remorse by getting the RV that fits your existing automobile or truck!